Organiser: Robin Ball

 - have had experience of physics research

 You will work, normally in pairs, on an extended project which may be experimental, computational or theoretical (or indeed a combination of these).
 Through discussions with your supervisor and partner you will establish a plan of work which you will frequently review as you progress.
 In general, the project will not be closely prescribed and will contain an investigative element.
-Over the Christmas vacation you will independently write an interim report which will be marked by your supervisor, who will return it to you with feedback.
-After a further term's work you will again independently write a final report, which will be assessed by your supervisor, and another member of academic staff, who will also examine you orally.
+Over the Christmas vacation you will independently write an interim report which will be marked and returned (with feedback) by your supervisor.
+At the end of the second term, you will again independently write a final report, which will be assessed by two independent members of academic staff, who will also examine you in a viva voce examination.

-Commitment: Approximate: 2 days per week for 20 weeks (terms 1 and 2), preparation of interim report (term 1 + vacation).
+Commitment: Approximate: 2 days per week for 20 weeks (terms 1 and 2), preparation of interim report (term 1 + vacation) and final report (term 2).
 Approximately 2 days per week for 20 weeks.

 This module has its own website.